-Professional Biologists who desire to renew as an Associated Biologist, must apply through the portal to reclassify to the Associated Biologist category, be approved and pay the Associated Biologist renewal fees.
-Applications submitted after 31 December must include a declaration the P Biol has not used their stamp or the title of Professional Biologist in since 31 December of calendar year that just expired.
-For example, on January 1, 2021, the declaration must state the stamp and title have not been used since 31 December 2020.
+Professional Biologists who desire to renew (reclassify during the renewal period) as an Associated Biologist, must apply through the portal to reclassify to the Associated Biologist category, be approved and pay the Associated Biologist renewal fees.
+The submission of outstanding CCP is required to reclassify.
+Generally, applications from P Biol or Temporary Withdrawn to Associated Biologist are approved within 3 business days.
+As of first of the new registration year (January 1), applications must include a declaration the stamp or the title of Professional Biologist has not been used since the registration year recently expired (December 31.)
+For example, on January 1, 2022, the declaration must state the stamp and title have not been used since 31 December 2021.

 DO NOT PAY P. BIOL.
 RENEWAL FEES IF YOU WISH TO RENEW AS AN ASSOCIATED BIOLOGIST.
 Apply to reclassify per the above directions.
 Registration fees are non-refundable and non-transferable.